Feat-FeAR/logSpace/content/docs/setups/ArchLinux_setup.md

 # Install Arch Linux
 {{< hint warning >}}
 __Disclaimer__
-The following is a bulleted list summarizing _a possible basic installation_ procedure for Arch Linux.
+The following is a bulleted list summarizing _a possible basic installation_ procedure for Arch Linux, with minimal introduction, comments, and explanations.
-It is designed as a quick and concise reference guide for personal use, a kind of _dryer version_ of the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide), organized into bullet points.
+It is designed as a quick and concise guide---almost as personal reference---being a kind of _dryer version_ of the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
 It is by no means intended to be a comprehensive guide to installing the operating system; for that, please refer to the official websites, specifically:
 - [archlinux.org](https://archlinux.org/)
 - [ArchWiki](https://wiki.archlinux.org/title/ArchWiki)